fm4dd/suncalc/fileformat.md

 ## File [yyyymmdd].bin - All sun position angles for one single day

-The [yyyymmdd].bin file has a 19-byte long records for the specific day specified in its file name.
+The [yyyymmdd].bin file has 19-byte long records for the specific day specified in its file name.
 The record contains the days hour, minute, and the suns azimuth and zenith angle at that point in time.
 The record count depends on the time interval that was choosen for suncalc.
 By default, it generates one record for each minute of the day.